 Also note that for each Cinematic clip that you transfer using AirDrop, a folder containing four files appears on the receiving Mac.
 In the folder, locate the MOV file that does not begin with “IMG_E,” then import it into iMovie.

-After importing your Cinematic video files into iMovie from iPhone 13, editing the videos using Apple's free video editor is easy.
+After importing your Cinematic video files into iMovie from a compatible iPhone, editing the videos using Apple's free video editor is easy.
 Simply open the right clip as a new iMovie project, drag and drop the clip into the video timeline, and select the camera icon on the top of the video preview.

 After that, just select the box "Depth of field" and you will be able to manually changes the focus.
 Here you can add new focus changes or eliminate existing ones at will.
 All the steps are explained in the following video gallery: